-- Ÿ Change in control: As part of our normal course of business, we engage in discussions with other pharmaceutical companies about possible collaborations, licensing and/or other ways in which the companies may work together to further our respective long-term objectives.
+- Change in control: As part of our normal course of business, we engage in discussions with other pharmaceutical companies about possible collaborations, licensing and/or other ways in which the companies may work together to further our respective long-term objectives.
 In addition, many larger established pharmaceutical companies consider companies at similar stages of development to ours as potential acquisition targets.
 In certain scenarios, the potential for a merger or being acquired may be in the best interests of our stockholders.
-We provide post-termination compensation if an officer is terminated as a result of a change-in-control transaction to promote the ability of our officers to act in the best interests of our stockholders even though they could be terminated as a result of the transaction. - Ÿ Termination Without Cause: In certain instances, if we terminate the employment of an officer "without cause" or the officer resigns for "good reason," each as defined in the applicable agreement, we are obligated to pay the officers certain severance benefits under their employment agreements.
+We provide post-termination compensation if an officer is terminated as a result of a change-in-control transaction to promote the ability of our officers to act in the best interests of our stockholders even though they could be terminated as a result of the transaction. - Termination Without Cause: In certain instances, if we terminate the employment of an officer "without cause" or the officer resigns for "good reason," each as defined in the applicable agreement, we are obligated to pay the officers certain severance benefits under their employment agreements.
 We believe this is appropriate because the terminated officer is bound by confidentiality and non-competition provisions covering one year after termination and because we and the officer have mutually agreed-to a severance package that is in place prior to any termination event.
 This provides us with more flexibility to make a change in senior management if such a change is in our and our stockholders' best interest.

 401(k) Plan.
 Our employees, including our executive officers, are eligible to participate in our 401(k) plan.
 Our 401(k) plan is intended to qualify as a tax qualified plan under Section 401 of the Code.
-Our 401(k) plan provides that each participant may contribute a portion of his or her pretax compensation, up to a statutory limit, which for most employees was \$17,000 in 2012 and \$17,500 in 2013, with a larger "catch up" limit for older employees.
+Our 401(k) plan provides that each participant may contribute a portion of his or her pretax compensation, up to a statutory limit, which for most employees was \$17,000 in 2012 and \$17,500 in 2013 and 2014 with a larger "catch up" limit for older employees.
 Employee contributions are held and invested by the plan's trustee.
 We provide a contribution of 3% of each participant's salary (the "Safe Harbor Contribution"), with a possibility of additional discretionary contributions (the "Discretionary Contributions").
-In January 2014, the Board approved Discretionary Contributions in amounts that, when added to Safe Harbor Contributions, amounted to 4.5% of total potential 2013 cash compensation for each member of the senior management team and 5% of total 2013 compensation for all other eligible employees.
+In January 2015, the Board approved Discretionary Contributions in amounts that, when added to Safe Harbor Contributions, amounted to 4.5% of total potential 2014 cash compensation for each member of the senior management team and 5% of total 2014 compensation for all other eligible employees.

 Other Benefits and Perquisites.
 We pay a portion of the premiums for medical insurance, dental insurance, life insurance and accidental death and dismemberment insurance benefits to all full-time employees, including our executive officers.
 These benefits are available to all employees, subject to applicable laws.
-Our executive officers have not historically received perquisites valued in aggregate at more than \$10,000 per year per person, with the exception of Dr. Charles Link, who received perquisites totaling \$14,846 in 2010 and \$13,875 in 2011.
+Our executive officers did not receive perquisites valued in aggregate at more than \$10,000 per year in 2012, 2013, or 2014 per person.

 The Compensation Committee will evaluate perquisites annually as an element of overall compensation.
 From time to time, we have provided relocation expenses in connection with the relocation of executive officers to the geographic area of our corporate headquarters in Ames, Iowa.
-In connection with the establishment of a corporate office in Austin, Texas, we have also agreed to reimburse the cost of apartment leases in Austin, Texas, for Dr. Link and Dr. Vahanian for the initial 12 month and six month terms of their leases, respectively.
+In connection with the establishment of a corporate office in Austin, Texas, we have also agreed to reimburse the cost of apartment leases in Austin, Texas, for Dr. Link and Dr. Vahanian through 2015.
 We intend to continue to provide relocation expenses in the future, as necessary, to obtain the services of qualified individuals.